 enable progressive scan mode.

-- If you have a PAL GC, you can simply buy a SNES RGB cable that gets sync from composite video (not csync).
+- If you have a PAL GC, you can simply buy an RGB cable that gets sync from composite video (not csync).

 - If you have an NTSC GC, you can buy a cheap S-Video cable.
 It won't be as good as RGB, but it's better than composite!